Persian Rug Cleaning & Maintenance

 How collectors store rugs for decades

-Place cedar blocks or natural repellents nearby to discourage insects.
+Cedar blocks or natural repellents help discourage insects.

 7. Repair & Restoration